leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 My initial plan was to leverage [GitFS] [19] to deliver environment configuration to Salt master and slave nodes (minions).
 Salt recommends to split states and sensitive data in separate things, e.g. [Salt states] [20] and [Salt pillar] [21].

-Former one could be split in environments (each Git branch is a separate environment name) and multiple Git repositories with different branch names could be collected under one single environment (e.g. you own states under PROD branch, some Github repo with Apache provisioning state under MASTER branch).
+Former one could be split in environments (each Git branch is a separate environment name) and multiple Git repositories with different branch names could be collected under one single environment (e.g. you own states under PROD branch, some Github repo with Apache provisioning formula under MASTER branch).

 Pillar data however has drawback [#11575] [22] of not being able to redefine `base` environment data.

-That, lack of transparency, no means to ensure pillar GitFS data and multiple state GitFS repositories are correctly inter-synchronized (each of GitFS repositories is potential point of failure, pillar data might be pulled correctly, however some other git repo might fail due to network connectivity and still refer to previous outdated version), having to worry about network connectivity to remote Git repositories
-- effectively kill the idea, at least for use in production.
+That, lack of transparency, no means to ensure pillar GitFS data and multiple state GitFS repositories are correctly inter-synchronized (each of GitFS repositories is potential point of failure, while most of data might be pulled correctly, however some other git repo might fail due to network connectivity and still refer to previous outdated version), etc. - effectively kill the idea, at least for use in production.
 A local copy of data on production instances in AWS seems much more better idea.
-Make Continuous Integration server to rsync data to AWS master _and only then provision things_ is more transparent and controlled setup, which is by far a better way to do things in production.
+Continuous Integration server with rsync to AWS master seems to provide more much more transparent and controlled setup.
+Those are two qualities I seek for in production setups.

 ### III.
 Salt multi environment setup has no answer ###

 [Environments] [23] seems to  work best in _master of masters of minions_ (aka [syndic] [24] mode.
 In such case it's convenient to control multiple environments from one super master.

-However in our case I would like to treat each particular environment as sandbox, each of being `base` or baseline in itself.
-I view STAGE environment as a separate sandbox version of PROD environment, DEV environment the same.
-It might be they do not share the same topology, however all the roles/components are present in one or other way (e.g. we use RDS in AWS and PostgreSQL in local development environment).
+However, in our case I would like to treat each particular environment as sandbox, each of being `base` or baseline in itself.
+E.g. I view STAGE environment as a separate sandbox version of PROD environment.
+They might not share the same topology, however all the roles/components are present in one way or another (e.g. we use RDS in AWS and PostgreSQL in local development environment).
 As it turns out, Salt does not have an answer on how to layout things in multi environment configuration.
 I have tried asking on user mailing lists and IIRC.
 People do things the way it works best for them, however there is not such thing as _Recommended layouts for different types of environments_ document out there.
-There are certain means how to do things and cover your needs one way or another (it's the place where Salt's enormous flexibility kicks in), however it feels as reinventing square wheel over and over again and again.
+There are certain means how to cover your needs one way or another (it's the place where Salt's enormous flexibility kicks in), still it feels as reinventing square wheel over and over, again and again.

 ### IV.
 Salt orchestration is not worth it ###

 Salt has certain means to define order and interdependencies between nodes.
 In Salt terminology it's called _orchestration_.
 The recommended way nowadays seems to be Salt's [orchestrate runner] [25].

 I've spent fair amount of time trying to automate our environment initial roll out using that tool.
 However I've found it inadequately lacking for our needs.
 The nature of our project enforced multi-node deployment, multi-step restore from backups et cetera.
-Than kind of logic and especially different kind of retry-wait-retry procedures are difficult (if even possible) to express using that tool.
+That kind of logic, especially different kind of retry-wait-retry procedures, is difficult if even possible to express using that tool.
 I'm not saying that could not be done in safe reliable way.
-But, my outtake was it's quite time consuming to implement it and I would rather spend that time moving project further rather than doing time sinking exercises.
+But, my outtake was it's quite time consuming to implement it and I would rather spend that time moving project further rather than staying still and doing time sinking exercises.
 I've decided to leave it as manual step-by-step procedure put in Wiki.
 It serves our needs, is much more reliable and doesn't bother us much.

 ### V. Salt Cloud provisioning is insufficient ###

-[Salt Cloud] [26] is Salt way of how to describe and launch nodes (minions) on different target Cloud Computing providers.
+[Salt Cloud] [26] is Salt's way of how to describe and launch nodes (minions) on different target Cloud Computing providers.
 The list of supported providers covers most of mainstream cargo providers out there.

-Initially I've tried to leverage node configuration to Salt Cloud, to keep all things one uniformed way.
-However I soon had a lot of questions with no answer: how to describe [VPC] [27], how to define security groups et cetera, et cetera.
+Initially I've tried to leverage node configuration to Salt Cloud, to keep things in one uniformed way.
+However I soon had a lot of questions with no
+answer: how to describe [VPC] [27], how to define security groups et cetera, et cetera.
 I have found Salt Cloud inadequately lacking for my needs and not documented well enough (e.g. I've discovered some pieces of functionality from issue tracker, not from official documentation).
-Salt Cloud might be a nice tool for more simple use cases, e.g. to launch several nodes outside of VPC, no Elastic Load Balancer and no AutoScale groups, however we decided we will use different solutions more suited for our needs.
+Salt Cloud might be a handy tool for different use cases, e.g. to launch several nodes outside of VPC, no Elastic Load Balancer and no AutoScale groups, however we decided we will use different solutions more suited for our needs.

 ## What worked well ##